RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 - **Doppler Radar:** Continuous Wave (CW) radar has zero scanning latency and detects velocity shifts instantaneously.
 - **Event-Based Vision:** Neuromorphic cameras react in microseconds, capturing the trajectory without the bandwidth overhead of standard video.

-This research documents the **Reaction Time Budget**: for a 3-meter engagement distance, the system has between **2.5ms (rifle) and 8.5ms (handgun)** to detect and process the threat.
+This research documents the **Reaction Time Budget**: for a 3-meter engagement radar-style display.

-### Out of Scope
-This document characterizes detection.
-It does not address what the system should *do* when a fast object is detected, beyond the standard alert modalities.
-Downstream actuation questions are mapped in `docs/theory/future_research.md` and `docs/theory/passive_materials_research.md` as adjacent research domains but are not implemented in this repository.

-See `docs/theory/extreme_velocity_sensing.md` for the full document.

----

-## Output Modalities (Strictly Informational)

-What SENTINEL-WEAR *does* with what it perceives:

-- **Haptic alerts.** Directional buzz on the appropriate node — "approach from your right rear" buzzes the right-rear-most node.
-- **Audio alerts** (bone conduction or earpiece, optional).
-- **Companion-app overlay** on phone or smartwatch showing the body-frame field as an abstract radar-style display.
+-   **Identification Tags (Opt-in).** If the optional Visual Identification Layer (Necklace Node) is enabled, the system attaches classification tags to tracked objects (e.g., "Known Contact: Sarah" or "Object: Knife").
+This allows the wearer to distinguish between a known friend approaching and an unknown entity without needing to turn around.
 -   **Logging** for personal review.
 -   **Optional emergency contact** — manually triggered, never automatic — that sends a position to a designated contact.

 What SENTINEL-WEAR explicitly does *not* do: trigger any physical mechanism, deploy any object, release any substance, or take any kinetic action of any kind.